icopy-site/awesome-cn/docs/awesome/awesome-coq.md

 - [Introduction to the Theory of Computation](https://gitlab.com/umb-svl/turing) - Formalization to support an undergraduate course on the theory of computation, including languages and Turing machines.
 - [Lectures on Software Foundations](https://github.com/clarksmr/sf-lectures) - Material on the Software Foundations series of textbooks, including a series of YouTube videos.
 - [MathComp School](https://github.com/gares/math-comp-school-2022) - Coq sources for lessons and exercises that introduce the SSReflect proof language and the Mathematical Components library.
-- [Mechanized Semantics](https://github.com/xavierleroy/cdf-mech-sem) - Coq sources for a course on programming language semantics at Collège de France.
+- [Mechanized Semantics](https://github.com/xavierleroy/cdf-mech-sem) - Companion Coq sources for a course on programming language semantics at Collège de France.
+- [Program Logics](https://github.com/xavierleroy/cdf-program-logics) - Companion Coq sources for a course on program logics at Collège de France.
 - [Proofs and Reliable Programming using Coq](https://team.inria.fr/stamp/proofs-and-reliable-programming-using-coq-2022/) - Introduction to developing and verifying programs with Coq.

 ### Tutorials and Hints